MrParvinder/hello-world/README.md

 Hi Humans,

-I like this, it's cool, now I understand GIT.
+I like this, it's cool, now I understand GIT. and do a lot of work.